2025 Law Day

 Students in Pawnee City participate in a mock trial.

 Law Day activities may include students visiting government offices or their local courthouse accompanied with chaperones.
 Legal professionals may carry out a mock trial demonstration or engage the students in an activity such as writing a simple contract or a will.
-If you would like your school to participate, please contact the Bar Foundation at 402-475-1042 or email Maggie at maggie [at] nebarfnd.org.
+If you would like your school to participate, please contact the Bar Foundation at 402-475-1042 or email Lori at lori [at] nebarfnd.org.

 Holt County